The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 stabilization is an algorithm that will intelligently smooth out uneven motions that tend to happen especially during the first few moments of your keystroke.

-💡to visualize the difference between curve and stabilization, look at both curves while playing with a note: the point on sensitivity shows the result of both curve and stabilization while the point on curve only shows the raw sensor data of this parameter.
+💡to visualize the difference between curve and stabilization, look at both curves while playing with a note.
+The point on sensitivity shows the result of both ‘curve’ and ‘stabilization’ parameters, while the point on curve shows the raw sensor data of this parameter.

 activation allows you to enable bending only for specific notes.
 For instance, it might come in handy to only activate bending for the highest note when playing chords with the left hand and soloing with the right.